Skip to main content

 Principles and Parameters of Our Practice

-(top) Craig Douglas of Shivworks at his Edged Weapons Overview. (bottom) Araki-ryū’s Kyoten no Itami by 17th generation shihan.
-Our study focusses on the pattern-practice ( kata ) of Araki-ryū’s close combat catalogue ( torite and kogusoku ), with additional emphasis on practical considerations and opposing will.
-Most of Araki-ryū’s close quarters kata apply nearly “as is” to modern-day apprehension and ambush survival situations where edged weapons are involved.
+Our study focusses on the pattern-practice ( kata ) of Araki-ryū’s close combat catalogue ( torite and kogusoku ), with an emphasis on practical considerations.
+Taikyoku’s innovative model allows us to explore diverse practice methods for these two aspects of the traditional curriculum.
+M ost of Araki-ryū’s close quarters kata apply nearly “as is” to modern-day situations where edged weapons are involved.
 How they are trained is our primary concern.
-Our expression of Taikyoku’s innovative model allows us to explore new and divergent practice methods of these two aspects of the traditional curriculum.
-Close combat is violent, and involves intense interactions of physical force and opposing will.
-The modern tactical training term for this is force-on-force.
-Practice that does not include these elements has been decried as “empty forms” and mere choreograph...
+Close combat is violent, involving intense interactions of physical force and opposing will.
+The modern tactical training term for this is force-on-force (FoF).
+Practice that does not include FoF has been decried as “empty forms” and mere choreography for hundreds of years.
+This does not mean simply supplementing training with sparring, or turning patterns into “free fighting.”
+Proper pattern-practice constrains training engagements with the tactical considerations pres...